moby/moby/docs/sources/reference/commandline/cli.md

     Usage: docker exec [OPTIONS] CONTAINER COMMAND [ARG...]

-    Run a command in an existing container
+    Run a command in a running container

       -d, --detach=false         Detached mode: run command in the background -i, --interactive=false    Keep STDIN open even if not attached